LuisEduardoSandoval/ElevatorHomework1/README.md

 The removal of the Key holes allows the user to be less overcome by all uneccisary visual clutter as they serve no purpose for the user.

 Designing a touch screen interface.

+The desired screen size was 342,600 this was selected because a panel is taller than longer following that concept i created a panel with touch controls in processing here is a still image of the current designed panel.